 My instructional design experience extends into the traditional publishing space as well.
 I have written and published school textbooks in Science and Technology that are used throughout South Africa.
 I have also written what feels like volumes of corporate training material, as well as my own series of courses on business skills for the modern workplace.

 The reason I got a cap and gown

 My academic qualifications are in teaching and education.
 And if you want to be assured that I have YEARS of experience in online learning, I can tell you that my favourite module of my degree involved building an educational website – in FrontPage… And I also managed to pull videos off a CD-based encyclopedia (anyone else remember Encarta?) to put together an e-learning lesson using what was probably the grandmother of e-learning software.
 Come to think of it, that was the first time I heard about this great new search engine called Google!!

 So now that I have dated myself, I hope you can see that I have plenty of experience, skills and passion in the field of online learning, and I'd really enjoy being part of your online teaching journey.
-If you'd like to get my emails about instructional design and course building, then sign up here - I'll even send you a free copy of my e-book, The Whole 9 Yards of Online Teaching.
+If you'd like to get my emails about instructional design and course building, then out your name and email address in the boxes below...
+I'll even send you a free copy of my guide, The Online Teacher's Toolkit.